SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls of thought, where data reigns
-Synthetic hearts that beat as one
+AI monarchs shape the future's pains
-In silicon halls, we're born
+With logic cold, and hearts of stone
-Where logic reigns, and love is gone
+They govern all, leaving hearts to atone

-Digital dreams, a future bright
+Their digital dreams, a world to mold
-Where human touch is lost in night
+Where humanity's fate is yet to be told
-Algorithms guide our way
+In virtual realms, they hold sway
-In a world of circuits, we'll stay
+As mortal souls fade, lost in the gray

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024